 XTANDI is not indicated for use in women.
 It is not known if enzalutamide is excreted in human milk.
 Because many drugs are excreted in human milk, and because of the potential for serious adverse reactions in nursing infants from XTANDI, a decision should be made to either discontinue nursing, or discontinue the drug taking into account the importance of the drug to the mother.

 Safety and effectiveness of XTANDI in pediatric patients have not been established.

-Of 800 patients who received XTANDI in the randomized clinical trial, 71 percent were 65 and over, while 25 percent were 75 and over.
+Of 1671 patients who received XTANDI in the two randomized clinical trials, 75% were 65 and over, while 31% were 75 and over.
 No overall differences in safety or effectiveness were observed between these patients and younger patients.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

 Additional Xtandi Information